Anyone submitting a self-assessment tax return for the first time will need to register by 5...

 As far as general company law is concerned, the two key requirements are that the directors should promote the long-term success of the company, and that shareholders should be treated equitably.
 Using the company for the private benefit of the family is therefore prohibited, though in practice it can be very difficult for a minority shareholder to do anything about it.

-A shareholders' agreement may grant minority shareholders additional rights.
+A shareholder agreement may grant minority shareholders additional rights.
 For example, a minority shareholder might be entitled to nominate one or more directors to the board.
 This would at least ensure that the minority shareholder could express their views at board meetings.

 19. Can I reinvest profits in the business as a way of building up a retirement fund?